 If you are required to file Form 1098-T, you must furnish a statement or acceptable substitute, on paper or electronically, to the student.

-Prior to running the forms you must first set the parameters for the students who should receive a 1098T according to the IRS Regulations.
+Prior to generating 1098-T forms using Diamond SIS the parameters must be set for the students who should receive a 1098-T form according to the IRS Regulations.